Last Year's Post: Slow Cooker Teriyaki Chicken

 1 lb baby potatoes, any color

-½ cup mixed kalamata and green olives, pitted and finely chopped
+½ cup mixed kalamata and green olives, pitted and finely

 1 anchovy fillet, finely chopped